SherryCodes911/DSA/README.md

 # DSA
-Repository for Data Structures and Algorithms (DSA) coursework.
-This repository contains implementations of various data structures, algorithms, and related coursework.
+Repository for Data Structures and Algorithms (DSA) and contains implementations of various data structures, algorithms, and related coursework.
 Contributions and feedback are welcome! ^_^